 - Plan Information (show content)

 - I can't afford to pay much for deductibles and co-pays.
 Is there help for me in Vermont Health Connect for cost sharing and do you take this into account in your plan ratings?

-- If I use my premium subsidy for a bronze plan, I can save even more money on the premium?
-Can I get also get my cost-sharing reduction through a bronze plan?
+- If I use my premium subsidy for a bronze plan, can I save even more money on the premium?
+Can I also get my cost-sharing reduction through a bronze plan?